wcm-io-devops/ansible-aem-dispatcher/README.md

 Path to download the Dispatcher tarball to.

+    aem_dispatcher_libssl_version: 1.1

+Version of libssl that will be used on the host.
+This is relevant for dispatcher version >= 4.3.3, older versions do not support `libssl1.1`.

 	aem_dispatcher_tarball_name:

 Name of the Dispatcher tarball to use for installation.
 When not specified, the role will automatically build the name from the target environment (Apache version, architecture etc.) and `dispatcher_version`.